Notepad++: Political messaging

-Notepad++ is notable for being vocal in politics, particularly in human rights and opposition to war.
+Notepad++ is notable for being vocal in politics, particularly in human rights and support of Ukraine in the Russo-Ukrainian war.

 In March 2008, the "Boycott Beijing 2008" banner was placed on Notepad++'s SourceForge.net homepage.
 A few months later most users in China were unable to reach the SourceForge.net website from 26 June to 24 July 2008.
 This led to the widespread belief that China had banned SourceForge.net in retaliation for the Boycott banner.

+On June 4, 2014, Notepad++ released version 6.4.4, codenamed "Tiananmen June Fourth Incident Edition".
+In the release notes, the developer paid tribute to the pro-democracy protesters who were massacred in the aforementioned incident.

 In January 2015, the Notepad++ website was hacked by activists from the Fallaga Team who objected to an Easter egg endorsing Je suis Charlie.
 The Fallaga Team has been linked to ISIL and is also believed to be responsible for the 2017 hacking of websites of the British National Health Service.

-In October 2019, Notepad++ released a version codenamed "Free Uyghur" (v7.8.1).
-In the release notice, the author expressed concern that hundreds of thousands of Uyghurs have been "subjected to political indoctrination, and sometimes even torture" in the Xinjiang re-education camp.
+On October 29, 2019, Notepad++ released version 7.8.1, codenamed "Free Uyghur", a codename shared with two sequential versions, 7.9 (December 5, 2019) and 7.9.2 (January 16, 2020).
+In the release notes for 7.8.1, the developer expressed concern that hundreds of thousands of Uyghurs have been "subjected to political indoctrination, and sometimes even torture" in the Xinjiang re-education camps.
 He called for "additional pressure on the Chinese government to stop their oppressive actions and crimes concerning the Uyghur people".
-The software's dedicated site came under a distributed-denial-of-service attack and its GitHub issue page was bombarded with nationalistic rhetoric, though it later recovered after being moved behind Cloudflare's anti-DDoS service.
+The software's dedicated site came under a distributed-denial-of-service attack and its GitHub issues page was bombarded with vitriolic nationalist comments, though it was later recovered after being moved behind Cloudflare's anti-DDoS service.

-In July 2020, Notepad++ released a version codenamed "Stand with Hong Kong" (v7.8.9).
-In the release notice, the author expressed his concern about the Chinese government implementation of the National Security Law in Hong Kong.
+On July 16, 2020, Notepad++ released version 7.8.9, codenamed "Stand with Hong Kong", a codename shared with two sequential versions, 7.9 (September 28, 2020) and 7.9.2 (January 1, 2021).
+In the release notes for 7.8.9, the developer expressed his concern about the Chinese government implementation of the National Security Law in Hong Kong.
 In retaliation, mainland Chinese browsers developed by Tencent (QQ Browser and WeChat's built-in browser), Alibaba (UC Browser), 360 and Sogou started blocking the official site's Download page, but not other pages.